lancemueller/CybersecurityCareer/bare_minimum_knowledge.md

 ### Offensive Security / Penetration Testing (red team)
  + **Network Concepts** - Expert-level understanding of networking concepts.
  + **Web Application Security** Solid understanding of web application security concepts, including all concepts in the OWASP top 10.
 Solid familiarity with using common pen testing tools, such as Burp, Nikto, Metasploit, etc. Most good pen testers rely less on automated tools and more on manipulating how an application works and how to send data to the application.
- + **Social Engineering** - Pen testing may include testing various controls, which may include phishing, wireless networks, removable devices, lock picking, etc.
+ + **Social Engineering**—Pen testing may include testing various controls, such as phishing, wireless networks, removable devices, and lock picking.